Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

-Michael Porter Jr. and the rest of the Denver Nuggets take on the Phoenix Suns in the NBA Playoffs on Saturday, at 8:30 PM ET.
+Michael Porter Jr. and the rest of the Denver Nuggets face the Phoenix Suns in the NBA Playoffs on Monday, at 10:00 PM ET.

-We're going to examine Porter's prop bets, using stats and trends to help you make good predictions.
+Let's look at the prop bets available for Porter, using stats and trends to make good predictions.

 Michael Porter Jr. Prop Bets vs. the Suns